tcolli10/lp-race-app-go-backend/README.md

 # lp-race-app-go
-A webapp built with nextJs and Go that allows people to join groups with their friends and compare their progress in climbing Valorant ranked.
+A backend API for a webapp that allows users to provide their League of Legends / Valornat username and join groups with their friends where they can compare their stats and ranked progress over a season.

+### Technology Used
+The api is written in Go using Fiber and Gorm.
+It is managed by a Docker container and stores data in a Postgres database.